 A debit card

-If you need to visit your bank regularly, for example to pay in cheques or cash, choose one with a branch near to your home or campus.
+If you need to visit your bank regularly, for example to pay in cash, choose one with a branch near to your home or campus.
 If you can manage your account online instead, a nearby branch is less important.